 I’ll run over to Krogers after the Walmarks.

-other spellings: Walmart, Walmarts, the Walmarts, and the Walmarks
+variations: Walmart, Walmarts, the Walmarts, the Walmarks

 ★ It’s not just Walmart - folks add "s" to all kinds of store names.
 It’s a down-home quirk of speech, not a mistake. ★

-Origin
+Origin and Etymology

 The form comes from Appalachian and Southern speech patterns where adding or shifting sounds in brand names is common.
 Walmart opened in the South, and locals quickly made it "Walmarks."

-Notes
+Usage Notes

 Though younger folks may stick to "Walmart," older generations still say "the Walmarks" out of habit.
 It carries a folksy, nostalgic feel, tied to shopping trips that were as much social as practical.